pradeepn-altran/icp-ee-vagrant-install/README.md

 ```

 * Cluster Information using kubectl
 Ensure you have initialzed the kubectl.
-From your web dashboard -> top right admin -> [Configure Client](images/configure-client.PNG) -> Copy [kubectl command] (images/kubectl-configure.PNG) and execute it on the master node shell
+From your web dashboard -> top right admin -> [Configure Client](images/configure-client.PNG) -> Copy [kubectl command](images/kubectl-configure.PNG) and execute it on the master node shell

 ```
 vagrant@master:~$ kubectl cluster-info